Updated: December 21, 2020

 Additional Google Workspace Benefits

-Here are fourteen additional reasons to consider a move to Google Workspace.
+Here are fifteen additional reasons to consider a move to Google Workspace.

 1. Email Account Ownership